-In Music and Media, you will enter a course of study in which you will perform, analyse and the compose music.
-In this hands-on unit we will explore the way that music influences how we experience movies, TV and games.
-Through playing analysing and composing, you will discover the way music can convey action, communicate character or create mood and atmosphere.
+In Pop School, you will enter a course of study in which you will perform, analyse and compose music.
+In this hands-on unit we will explore the way that music soundtracks our lives and influences popular culture.
+As part of your studies, you will explore the way that music influences how we experience movies or games.
+As a musician or singer, you will perform music from popular styles of your choice.
 This unit culminates in students participating in a live game show style musical quiz complete with a host, theatre lights, theatrical smoke and live music performed by you.